How to recycle in the City of Sydney

 Waste advice and technology change over time.
 The best tip is to always stay curious and ask questions.
 Most of the time, your local community will already have the answers you're looking for.

-You can learn more about our recycling guidelines:
+You can learn more about the City of Sydney's recycling guidelines:

 To stay updated: